KevinWReed87/osticket-prereq/README.md

 <h2>List of Prerequisites</h2>

+- Create a Virtual Machine using Microsoft Azure
 - Using Remote Desktop Protocol into your Windows 10 virtual machine
 - Install / Enable IIS in Windows with CGI
 - Download and install PHP Manager for IIS